I’ve rewritten this post a bit, and taken some new pictures. Panzanella is gorgeous with very ripe, full flavoured summer tomatoes.

-I tried Panzanella for the first time a couple of days ago.
-I was looking through one of Hugh Fearnley-Whittingstalls book for inspiration for what to have for dinner and came across it.
+In 2013, I tried Panzanella for the first time.
+I was looking through one of Hugh Fearnley-Whittingstall’s books for inspiration for what to have for dinner and came across it.
 I have never fancied it before but this was totally scrummy.

-I used the very last half tomato from the huge bag of giant beefsteak ones I got for 20p a pound from the greengrocer a while ago and the end of a baguette that had gone hard, so this cost very little indeed.
+I’d managed to get a huge carrier bag of smashing summer ripened tomatoes from the local greengrocer at just 20p a pound.
+And I used the very last half tomato from that huge bag of giant beefsteak ones and the end of a baguette that had gone hard, so this cost very little indeed.
 You could use the end crusts from a sliced loaf, a reduced speciality loaf, or any stale bread you have.
 However, I will list the ingredients and cost them as if purchased especially.
 If you have any tomatoes in the garden, or can beg some from a friend, this will be even cheaper.

-Most recipes say that you need to let the bread soften in the tomato juices, but I ate mine while the croutons were still crunchy, it was delicious
+Most recipes say that you need to let the bread soften in the tomato juices, but I don’t like that and eat mine while the croutons are still crunchy, it’s delicious!

 If you don’t have any fresh basil leaves, this will work without